PyDev2069/GreenProf-IEMHACKS4.0/README.md

-# 🌱 GreenProof — Sustainable Supply Chain Traceability
+# 🌱 GreenProf — Sustainable Supply Chain Traceability

 **GreenProof** is a sustainability platform designed to make product supply chains more **transparent, traceable, and eco-conscious**. 🌍
 🔗 Track every stage — from **raw materials to processing, manufacturing, and shipping**.